szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **Cost**: Spend 2 holds of Zinc.
 - **Effect**: The targeted individual becomes extremely emotional and might act without thinking, which could lead to mistakes or rash decisions.

-## Basic Metals
+## Common Metals

-Basic metals cost 1 coin each.
+Common Metals cost 1 coin each.

 ### Iron

-#### Use: Pull yourself towards something heavy, or pull something light towards you.

-#### Negative effect: Over-pulling causes you to crash into the target, taking harm.

-#### Possible uses:

-- Scaling walls by pulling yourself to metal fixtures.
-- Retrieving metal objects from a distance.
+- **Use**: Attract any solid (non-living) object or structure within your line of sight towards you, or yourself towards it.
+Control the force and speed.
+- **Negative effect**: Over-pulling causes uncontrollable attraction, resulting in collisions.
+- **Example uses**:
+  - Pulling a locked door off its hinges.
+  - Swinging from metal beams or structures.

 ### Steel

-#### Use: Push yourself away from something heavy, or push something light away from you.

-#### Negative effect: Over-pushing can cause strain, potentially spraining or injuring yourself.

-#### Possible uses:
+- **Use**: Repel any solid (non-living) object or structure within your line of sight away from you, or yourself from it.
+Control the force and speed.
+- **Negative effect**: Over-pushing can launch you or objects at dangerous speeds.
+- **Example uses**:
   - Rapidly moving backward for strategic positioning.
   - Repelling metal weapons or projectiles.

 ### Pewter

-#### Use: Augment physical abilities, strength, speed, or endurance.
+- **Use**: Augment physical abilities, strength, speed, or endurance.

-#### Negative effect: Overexertion leads to exhaustion, requires rest, or risks harm.

-#### Possible uses:

-- Fighting against multiple enemies.
-- Running at high speeds or lifting heavy objects.
+- **Negative effect**: Extended use strains muscles, needing recovery time.
+- **Example uses**:
+  - Breaking chains or shackles.
+  - Dodging attacks with enhanced agility.

 ### Tin

-#### Use: Enhance one of your senses to superhuman levels.
+- **Use**: Magnify any one sense to unearthly degrees, even seeing in total darkness.

-#### Negative effect: Overwhelms the enhanced sense, causing temporary blindness, deafness, etc.
+- **Negative effect**: Overwhelms the enhanced sense, causing temporary blindness, deafness, etc.

-#### Possible uses:
+- **Example uses**:
   - Spotting distant objects or figures.
   - Hearing faint noises or whispers.

 ### Zinc

-#### Use: Inflame another's emotions, making them more susceptible to your influence.
+- **Use**: Inflame another's emotions, making them more susceptible to your influence.

-#### Negative effect: The target's emotions become too volatile, making them unpredictable.
+- **Negative effect**: The target's emotions become too volatile, making them unpredictable.

-#### Possible uses:
+- **Example uses**:
   - Intimidating an opponent.
   - Persuading someone to see your perspective.

 ### Brass

-#### Use: Soothe another's emotions, dulling their responses.
+- **Use**: Soothe another's emotions, dulling their responses.

-#### Negative effect: The target becomes emotionally numb, potentially unresponsive.

-#### Possible uses:
+- **Negative effect**: Over-suppression can lead to lethargy or unconsciousness.
+- **Example uses**:
   - Calming a panicking ally.
   - Making an opponent less aggressive.

 ### Copper

-#### Use: Absorb and dissipate ambient magical or mysterious energies, making it easier to resist or prevent spells and mysterious effects.
+- **Use**: Create a protective aura, nullifying magical effects within its radius.

-#### Negative effect: Prolonged use can make you a "dead zone" for magic, meaning even beneficial spells might fail or be dispelled around you.
+- **Negative effect**: Prolonged use can make you a "dead zone" for magic, meaning even beneficial spells might fail or be dispelled around you.

-#### Possible uses:
+- **Example uses**:

-- Neutralizing a trap that uses magical or mysterious energies.
+  - Disabling magical alarms or barriers.
-- Shielding yourself from a harmful spell.
+  - Protecting allies from harmful spells.
-- Making it difficult for enemies to use magical effects while near you.

 ### Bronze

-#### Use: Enhance perception to detect faint sources of magic or mystery, including weak enchantments, residues of spells, or low-level magical beings.

-#### Negative effect: The echoes can sometimes be misleading or too overwhelming, leading you astray or making you vulnerable to illusions.

-#### Possible uses:
+- **Use**: Discern magical signatures, revealing types, strengths, or sources of magic.
+- **Negative effect**: Strong sources might overwhelm, causing dizziness.
+- **Example uses**:
+  - Detecting magical disguises or illusions.

-- Discovering the faint trace of a magical barrier or seal.
+  - Tracing the origin of a spell or curse.
-- Identifying if an object has been touched by magic recently.
-- Sensing low-level magical creatures or entities.

-## Advanced metals
+## Rare Metals

-Basic metals cost 5 coins each.
+Common Metals cost 5 coins each.

+### Silver

+- **Use**: Conduct and amplify magical energies, enhancing spell effects.
+- **Negative effect**: Over-amplification might spiral magic out of control.
+- **Example uses**:
+  - Supercharging a simple light spell to illuminate a vast area.
+  - Amplifying a healing spell to close grievous wounds.

 ### Gold

-#### Use: Harnessing Gold's power, you can rewind time on your own body to a healthier state.
+- **Use**: Harnessing Gold's power, you can rewind time on your own body to a healthier state.
 You don't remember events after that point, but your body returns to the state it was in a few moments ago.

-#### Negative effect: After using Gold, you're disoriented and have difficulty distinguishing between the present and the moment you reverted to.
+- **Negative effect**: After using Gold, you're disoriented and have difficulty distinguishing between the present and the moment you reverted to.

-#### Possible uses:
+- **Example uses**:
   - Healing wounds sustained in recent combat.
   - Quickly recovering from poisons or other debilitating effects, if administered recently.

 ### Electrum

-#### Use: Burn Electrum to bolster your body's natural resistances, making you temporarily immune to extreme environmental conditions and certain types of energy.
+- **Use**: Burn Electrum to bolster your body's natural resistances, making you temporarily immune to extreme environmental conditions and certain types of energy.

-#### Negative effect: Extended use can cause your body to become reliant on Electrum, leaving you more vulnerable to such effects once its influence fades.
+- **Negative effect**: Extended use can cause your body to become reliant on Electrum, leaving you more vulnerable to such effects once its influence fades.

-#### Possible uses:
+- **Example uses**:
   - Navigating through extreme temperatures (hot or cold) unscathed.
   - Safely traversing acidic or corrosive environments.
   - Absorbing or deflecting energy-based or necrotic attacks.
   - Protecting oneself from hazardous environmental effects during exploration or combat.

 ### Aluminum

-#### Use: Wipes out your Allomantic reserves, negating active effects.
+- **Use**: Wipes out your Allomantic reserves, negating active effects.

-#### Negative effect: Leaves you vulnerable and without Allomantic defenses.
+- **Negative effect**: Leaves you vulnerable and without Allomantic defenses.

-#### Possible uses:
+- **Example uses**:
   - A last-ditch effort to avoid detection or negate a harmful Allomantic effect.

 ### Duralumin

-#### Use: Enhances the burn of another metal, giving a powerful but brief surge of that power.
+- **Use**: Enhances the burn of another metal, giving a powerful but brief surge of that power.

-#### Negative effect: Drains the metal reserve completely, leaving you without that metal's powers.
+- **Negative effect**: Drains the metal reserve completely, leaving you without that metal's powers.

-#### Possible uses:
+- **Example uses**:
   - A powerful, unexpected push or pull using Iron or Steel.
   - A heightened emotional influence using Zinc or Brass.

-### Silver

-#### Use: Accelerates healing, mending wounds and recovering from injuries faster.

-#### Negative effect: Overuse may lead to feverish symptoms and weaken the immune system temporarily.

-#### Possible uses:

-- Recovering from injuries in the midst of battle.
-- Assisting allies who are critically wounded.

 ### Graphite

-#### Use: Enhance the physical abilities of an ally, giving them increased strength and speed.

-#### Negative effect: The ally becomes overconfident, potentially taking unnecessary risks.

-#### Possible uses:

-- Strengthening an ally in battle.
-- Helping a companion perform a feat of strength or agility.
+- **Use**: Disrupt magical connections, severing ongoing spells or bindings.
+- **Negative effect**: Misuse can disrupt beneficial magic or create feedback.
+- **Example uses**:
+  - Releasing someone from magical bondage.
+  - Stopping a spellcaster's ongoing magic.

 ### Mercury

-#### Use: Weaken an opponent, making their movements sluggish and slow.
+- **Use**: Weaken an opponent, making their movements sluggish and slow.

-#### Negative effect: If misapplied, can cause paralysis or extended incapacitation.

-#### Possible uses:
+- **Negative effect**: Misuse might make you more vulnerable to non-physical threats.
+- **Example uses**:

-- Slowing down a pursuer.
+  - Walking through a hail of arrows unharmed.
-- Reducing the threat of a powerful enemy in combat.
+  - Surviving falls from great heights.

 ### Onyx

-#### Use: Create a temporary shield around oneself, deflecting physical attacks.
+- **Use**: Create a temporary shield around oneself, deflecting physical attacks.

-#### Negative effect: Overuse may cause disorientation or temporary blindness.
+- **Negative effect**: Overuse may cause disorientation or temporary blindness.

-#### Possible uses:
+- **Example uses**:
   - Protecting oneself from projectiles or melee attacks.
   - Blocking an unexpected assault.